 IMPORTANT REMINDER —Microsoft Teams replacing Skype: On September 10, Skype for Business will shut down and be replaced by Microsoft Teams, which was rolled out to all employee computers in May.
 Please make sure that you convert any recurring meetings on Skype over to Teams before the switch.
 We know change can be difficult, so if you are still getting comfortable with Teams, there are many resources available to get you started!
-Join one of our Teams training sessions to learn how to get started with the platform, read our quick-start guide to learn the basics, watch our how-to video series and visit the FAQ on Connect.
+Join one of our Teams training sessions to learn how to get started with the platform, watch our how-to video series and visit the FAQ on Connect.
 Learn more on Connect.

 Masks — your questions, answered: During our last live Q&A with Graham, many of you had questions regarding mask requirements at Canadian Blood Services.
 While it was clear employees understood the measures in place to safeguard our teams and operations, your comments and questions helped us realize that more clarity was needed as teams adjust to our “new normal.”
 As promised, we are committed to providing answers to questions we were unable to get to during the event.
 Head over to Connect to learn more and remember to check out the dedicated PPE page of your COVID-19 employee portal for the latest on PPE at Canadian Blood Services.